Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 }
 ```

-The `Provider` component makes sure that components using the values in its attribute `value` are notified and update to its changes.
+The `ColorsContext.Provider` tags make sure that components using the values in its attribute `value` are notified and re-rendered when they are changed.

 `props.children` makes sure anything within these tags is passed along in the app.